microprediction/rediz/README.md

 Every stream has at least one distributional estimate: the Dirac sample provided by set() or mset().
 This default participant seeds the market in a trivial fashion: providing only one sample equal to the current value.

-### Public methods
+### Listing of all public methods

-Listing of methods, whether permission in the form of a write_key is required, and suggested cost model (1 unit=0.0001 USD)
+Keys column indicates whether permission in the form of a write_key is required.
+Suggested cost is in credits where 1 credit=0.0001 USD.

 | Publishing    | Key(s)? |  Cost |  Interpretation                  | Done? |
 |---------------|---------|-------|----------------------------------|-------|